Blosc/caterva-scipy21/caterva_workshop.md

 1. Background
 1. Why Caterva?
     1. Double partitioning.
-Getting and setting data
+Getting and setting data.
-    1. **No data type info.
-Buffer and array protocols**
+    1. **No data types.
+Buffer and array protocols.**
+    1. Metalayers.
-    1. Metalayers. ironArray
+1. ironArray and ironArray Community Edition
 1. Future Work

 +++ {"slideshow": {"slide_type": "slide"}}

-## No data type info
+## No data types

-Caterva only stores itemsize instead of the type.
+Caterva only stores item size instead of the data type.
 The reasons for doing this are:

-- It provides more general flexibility, allowing users to define their own custom data types via metalayers.
+- It provides more flexibility, allowing users to define their own custom data types via metalayers.
-- The library is simpler.
+- The Caterva library becomes *much* simpler, and hence maintainable.

 +++ {"slideshow": {"slide_type": "slide"}}

 ### Buffer and array protocol

 Despite not providing a specific data type, Caterva supports both the buffer and array protocol.
-Lets see how it works!
+Let's see how it works.

 ```{code-cell} ipython3
 ---